Yorkshire CD books

 Ordering information & payment methods: please see separate page.

-Note that a download will be set up manually and therefore will not be instant.
+Note that downloads are set up manually and therefore will not be instant.

 For sample pages, please see the links to the Acrobat (pdf) files given below.

-The data on this CD rom/ downloadable pdf is computer searchable.
+The data in this downloadable pdf is computer searchable.

 In order to give you a better idea of the information in the book the following items are available here on line: